renovatebot/renovate/website/docs/_posts/2018-04-09-configuration-templates.md

 `commitMessageExtra` usually refers to the version being updated to. e.g. `to v16` for a major upgrade, or `to v16.0.3` for a patch update.
 It may also be empty in some cases, e.g. if the action/topic is `Pin Docker digests`.

 `commitMessageSuffix` defaults to empty and is there for flexibility and future use.
 Maybe for `major` updates you always want the PR to end with `(MAJOR)`, for instance.

+`commitBody` is used if you wish to add multi-line commit messages, such as for the `Signed-off-by` fields, or adding `[skip-ci]`, etc. It is appended to the generated `commitMessage`, separated by a newline.

 ## PR Title